translate/l10n-guide/docs/guide/calenders.rst

 KOrganizer
 ==========

-`KDE's <http://qooxdoo.org//kde_desktop>`_ KOrganizer stores country holidays in files designated holiday_XX where XX is the iso639 country code.
-In `KDE SVN <http://websvn.kde.org/>`_ these are located in kdepim/korganizer/plugins/holidays/holidays/holiday_XX
+:doc:`KDE's <kde_desktop>` KOrganizer stores country holidays in files designated holiday_XX where XX is the iso639 country code.
+In `KDE SVN
+<http://websvn.kde.org/>`_ these are located in
+kdepim/korganizer/plugins/holidays/holidays/holiday_XX